 (c) When beaching the IRB, the driver must render the motor electrically dead by activation of the motor kill switch before the driver, crewperson or patient exits the IRB.
-If the stop switch lanyard is used, then the lanyard must remain attached to the motor at the finish.

 (e) When exiting the IRB, the driver must keep both feet on the IRB floor until the motor is electrically dead.